 What we did last year

-• We started the process of procuring a contract to digitise all five and a half thousand of our tenants’ house files and create an electronic document management system to reduce our reliance on paper
+• We saw the successful completion of the digitisation of all five and a half thousand of our tenants’ house files and create an electronic document management system to reduce our reliance on paper

 Customer engagement